Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 #### Advantages

 1. Scalability: this model scales very well.
-It's a bit more overhead than the single/single model as it will have to deduplicate messages coming in from the additional concentrators.
+It's a bit more overhead than the single concentrator / single gateway model as it will have to deduplicate messages coming in from the additional concentrators.
 1. Relatively simple